96-LB/ShadowsReanimated/README.md

 The current version is <ins>**v0.1.0**</ins> and is compatible with Patch 1.4.0-b20638 released on 5 May 2025.
 Downloads for the latest version can be found [here](https://github.com/96-LB/ShadowsReanimated/releases/latest).
 The changelog can be found [here](Changelog.md).

-You can use this track to check that you've installed the mod correctly.
-If everything is working, you should see the NecroDancer on the left and Cadence on the right, both in their attire from Crypt of the NecroDancer.
-These portraits are not my own; they're unused assets from an earlier version of the game.

 To preview the mod, check out the [mod showcase](https://steamcommunity.com/sharedfiles/filedetails/?id=3480138263) on the Steam workshop or view the video below.

 [![showcase video](https://github.com/user-attachments/assets/92732cab-7b8b-4d56-9232-445d8e030562)](https://www.youtube.com/watch?v=xkEGyyYabao)